Spring Boot Tutorial: Build an MVC Java Web App using Netbeans

 11. Terminal or cmd

-We assume that you have to install Netbeans, JDK 8 and Gradle in your machine.
-So, we need just generate a new Spring Boot Gradle Java Web App.
+We assume that you have to install Netbeans, JDK 8, and Gradle on your machine.
+So, we need to just generate a new Spring Boot Gradle Java Web App.

-You can watch the video tutorial from our YouTube channel.
+You can watch the video tutorial on our YouTube channel.

 Step #1: Generate Spring Boot Java Web App

 We will create a new Spring Boot Gradle project using Spring Initializer.
-Spring Initializr provides an extensible API to generate quickstart projects, and to inspect the metadata used to generate projects, for instance, to list the available dependencies and versions.
-Just go to Spring Initializer web-based Spring project generator then fill the required frameworks and libraries (Spring Web, H2 Database, Thymeleaf, Spring Data JPA, Spring Data JDBC).
+Spring Initializr provides an extensible API to generate quickstart projects and to inspect the metadata used to generate projects, for instance, to list the available dependencies and versions.
+Just go to Spring Initializer web-based Spring project generator, then fill in the required frameworks and libraries (Spring Web, H2 Database, Thymeleaf, Spring Data JPA, Spring Data JDBC).

 Spring Boot Tutorial: Build an MVC Java Web App using Netbeans - Spring Initialzr

-After filling all fields, click Generate Project.
+After filling in all fields, click Generate Project.
 It will automatically download the zipped project.
-Next, extract the zipped project to your java projects folder then open the folder from Netbeans IDE a project (use open project menu).
-Next, from the Projects panel expand the project name (ours: springmvc) then expand Build Scripts and you will see the build.gradle file.
-Open that file and you will see this project information, plugin, repositories, and dependencies.
+Next, extract the zipped project to your Java projects folder, then open the folder from Netbeans IDE as a project (use the open project menu).
+Next, from the Projects panel, expand the project name (ours: springmvc), then expand Build Scripts, and you will see the build.gradle file.
+Open that file and you will see this project information, plugins, repositories, and dependencies.

 plugins {